Results 1 to 10 of 55

 Will try it out when it comes out.

 Pepsi Next 12 pack cans were seen in Dansville, NY 3-16-12.
-Also, spotted in the Syracuse, NY St. Patricks Day parade was a flatbed tractor trailer float featuring a large display of Pepsi Next.."Have a f***ing beer!"
-Pete Townshend 12-12-12
+Also, spotted in the Syracuse, NY St. Patricks Day parade was a flatbed tractor trailer float featuring a large display of Pepsi Next.Whatcha gonna do mama now that the roast beef is gone?

 I'll be interested to try it, having liked Pepsi Edge in the past.
-Instead of sugar/splenda, looks like this time it'll be 4 sweeteners, Sugar, Ace-K, Aspartame and sucralose - I don't think I've ever tried anything with that combo before.Give me some cane sugar Pepsi in a glass bottle!!
+Instead of sugar/splenda, looks like this time it'll be 4 sweeteners, Sugar, Ace-K, Aspartame and sucralose - I don't think I've ever tried anything with that combo before.Give me some cane sugar real Pepsi in a glass bottle... and not Throwback!

 It'll be interesting to see if Pepsi can create a market for this.
 Last time, neither Coke nor Pepsi could find a sizable market for a half-calorie soda... and that was before the better-tasting "zero" and "max" sodas came out.
 I used to be one of the few people who drank C2 back in the day... but that was before Coke Zero.
 Now, I have no interest in a C2-like product, because Coke Zero tastes virtually like regular Coke to me... so there's just no point.banned